TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 (Sec:GeomLinTrans)=
-# Some important classes of linear transformations
+# Some Important Classes of Linear Transformations